 Based on the EA's Flood Map for Planning (February 2025) and Flood Zone 3b (functional floodplain), as updated in the Level 2 SFRA finalised in 2024, the percentage areas of the site within each fluvial flood zone are stated in Table 2-1 and can be viewed on Figure 2-1.
-This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.2.1) or the impacts of climate change.
+This version of the Flood Map for Planning does not consider flood defence infrastructure (Section 2.1.2) or the impacts of climate change.

-The site is located wholly within Flood Zone 1 indicating it at a low risk of flooding from rivers.
+The site is modelled to be within Flood Zone 1 indicating it is at low risk of flooding from rivers.
+Redmires Conduit watercourse is situated along the southern boundary of the site.
+A flood model does not exist for this watercourse.